deadalias/CommandLine/README.md

 `cd ..`
 `pwd`

-Step 13: Remove the folder with the same name as the month of your birthday
+**Step 13: Remove the folder with the same name as the month of your birthday**

 See if you can do it without looking back at step 7.

-Step 14: Take a screen shot and save it
+**Step 14: Take a screen shot and save it**

 One way to do this in Windows Explorer is with the snipping tool.
 In Windows 7 click the Start button, and then click Snipping Tool.
 Click and drag to capture the two windows and then choose *File | Save*.
 Your screenshot should look similar to the one below.
 ![Image 6](/images/CLI6.png)

-Step 15: Submit your screenshot to the dropbox for the assignment in School Loop.
-Click on the assignment and choose *Submit Work Device*.
+**Step 15: Submit your screenshot to the dropbox for the assignment in School Loop**   Click on the assignment and choose *Submit Work Device*.
 Browse to your file and submit it.

 You're all done!